OthankQ/100-days-of-code/r1-log.md

 ### R1D78
 Learned about React router and implemented router in tutorial project.
 What's a good way to practice React for beginners without the tutorial holding your hand all the way?

+### R1D79
+Spent a lot of time trying to make a website retrieve data from Python a server using AJAX.
+Also learned about REST API and CRUD.